Exerqtor/Voron/Mods/fume_pack/README.md

 - ["This is how the fans is supposed to look after cutting"](https://raw.githubusercontent.com/Exerqtor/Voron/main/Mods/fume_pack/pics/fancut1.png).

 Regarding cutting the fans i will try to either make a little guide, or at least a cuting guide so you can mark of where to cut them correctly.

+## And finally, choose the main body who suits your needs the best, both "5-bolt" and "13-bolt" version have three variants with PTFE holes either on all three sides, both sides OR rear only (like stock Voron)

 And as allways, if you have any ideas for new features or improvement give me a ding!